 Because it is so important to diagnose melanoma early on order to heighten the chances of a complete recovery, you may be able to claim compensation if your health professional’s negligence caused a delay in diagnosis and this caused you additional harm (for example, you have to undergo more invasive treatment to remove the cancer from other parts of your body).

-To talk to us about seeking compensation for a delay or misdiagnosis of malignant melanoma, then please contact us by filling in this form.
+To talk to us about seeking compensation for a delay or misdiagnosis of malignant melanoma, then please contact us by filling in this short form.
 Our friendly, experienced lawyers will listen to your situation and advise you on the next steps to take.